Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 .. warning::

-    Metrics have internal states that keeps track of the data seen so far.
-Too not mix metric states across training, validation and testing it is highly recommended to re-initialize the metric per mode as shown in the examples above.
+    Metrics contain internal states that keep track of the data seen so far.
+    Do not mix metric states across training, validation and testing.
+    It is highly recommended to re-initialize the metric per mode as shown in the examples above.

 *********************
 Implementing a Metric